ecoarchie/FreeCodeCampJSADS/README.md

 9. Use the filter Method to Extract Data from an Array
 10. Implement the filter Method on a Prototype
 11. Return Part of an Array Using the slice Method
+12. Remove Elements from an Array Using slice Instead of splice
+13. Combine Two Arrays Using the concat Method
+14. Add Elements to the End of an Array Using concat Instead of push
+15. Use the reduce Method to Analyze Data
+16. Use Higher-Order Functions map, filter, or reduce to Solve a Complex Problem
+17. Sort an Array Alphabetically using the sort Method
+18. Return a Sorted Array Without Changing the Original Array
+19. Split a String into an Array Using the split Method
+20. Combine an Array into a String Using the join Method
+21. Apply Functional Programming to Convert Strings to URL Slugs
+22. Use the every Method to Check that Every Element in an Array Meets a Criteria
+23. Use the some Method to Check that Any Elements in an Array Meet a Criteria
+24. Introduction to Currying and Partial Application